-There is a dedicated team of passionate people working to organise World Fish Migration Day.
+There is a dedicated team or passionate people working to organize World Fish Migration Day.
 Interested in reading what they do and why they work on fish migration?
 Read their profiles below.

-Are you interested to become part of this international team?
-Have a look at our vollunteer positions, internship and job opportunities
+Are you interested in becoming part of this international team?
+Have a look at our full positions, internship and job opportunities